Gia-Khanh/imdb-ratings-prediction/README.md

 | The Woman in the Yard    | 5.22               |

 ## Code Files
-Exploratory-Data-Analysis.R - Code for Exploratory Data Analysis on the training dataset.
-Model-Selection-and-Prediction.R - Code for model selection and prediction on the testing dataset.
+ModelTesting_code - Code for data exploratory, model selection and prediction on the testing dataset.